Matanyo/puppeteer-session1/README.md

 # puppeteer-session1

-1. Install nodejs
+1. Install the latest nodejs

 ```
 https://nodejs.org/en/download/current/
 ```

-check if node exists in your machine
+Check if node exists in your machine (node version -> 14.14.0)

-cmd:
+Run command in cmd:

 ```
 node -v
 ```

 2. Clone this repo